Skip to content

 The formula for markup is thus: your net sales minus your cost of sales, divided by your cost of sales.

 How does that look in practical terms?
 It’s worth watching this video to get a general overview of margin vs markup.
 Let’s say you have an item that you already sell in your store but you want to make more money off of it.
 So you give it a R50 markup.
 Now, that doesn’t mean your gross margin will be 50%.
 It doesn’t work like that.
 Your gross margin will rather be 33%.
-That’s because your markup is a percentage of cost.
+That’s because your markup is a percentage of the cost.

 If you want a 50% gross margin, your markup percentage would need to be 100%.